 High quality socks are another item that may be easy to overlook – but you’ll certainly be sorry if you do.
 Foot problems can ruin a hunt in a hurry.
 One way to help keep your feet in good condition is to pack high quality merino wool blend socks.
 This is especially important on long, tough hunts.

 Check out the options in Kenetrek socks here.

 Contact Us With Questions

 Planning a trip to Alaska?
 We’d love to help and explain our recommended gear for a DIY Alaska hunt.
-If you’re along the Front Range in Colorado, come visit us at our showroom in Highlands Ranch.
-Otherwise, you can call or send us an email.
-Click here for all of our location and contact information.
+Click here for our contact information.